r4pi/r4pi.org/content/en/docs/using_r.md

 (There's that `[1]` again!)

-Let's use out variable in another command.
+Let's use our variable in another command.
 Try this:

 ```R
 > cat("Hello", my_name, "\n")